ShreyasHonrao/Computational-Intelligence-Project/README.md

    a) Overlaid graph of actual and predicated values of the stock <br>
    b) Our performance parameter root mean square error(RMSE) <br>
    c) Overlaid graph of actual and predicated Returns on daily basis of the stock<br>
-   d) Calculated the performance of R^2 and also ROoot Mean Square Error
+   d) Calculated the performance of R^2 and also Mean Absolute Error